Fluxation996/C-Llama/readme.md

-This is the code corresponding to our article "A Weighted Cross-entropy Loss for Mitigating Hallucinations in Cross-lingual Continual Pretraining.".
+This is the code and model corresponding to our article "A Weighted Cross-entropy Loss for Mitigating Hallucinations in Cross-lingual Continual Pretraining.".